You can download the full version of the report further down in the article.

 First, the report gives a systematic description of the data processing associated with having a Page on Facebook.
 The objective is for us, as the data controller, to gain a comprehensive overview of the processing and to ensure that the descriptions are as complete and as clear as possible.
 These descriptions include the nature, scope, purpose, context, sources and recipients of the processing, as well as an assessment of the information security of the solution.

-- We believe the risks to the data subjects’ rights and freedoms associated with the processing of personal data through a Page on Facebook are too high.
-As a Page owner, we would not be able to implement measures to satisfactorily mitigate these risks, says Anders Ballangrud.
-He is a communication adviser with the Data Protection Authority, and he was the head of the internal assessment.
+We believe the risks to the data subjects’ rights and freedoms associated with the processing of personal data through a Page on Facebook are too high.
+As a Page owner, we would not be able to implement measures to satisfactorily mitigate these risks.

 The working party also tried to clarify legal liability.
 Roles and liabilities in social media have been addressed in rulings made by the European Court of Justice (ECJ).
 Two rulings in particular, Wirtschaftsakademie and Fashion ID, establish that interaction between social media and other parties may constitute joint controllership pursuant to Article 26 of the General Data Protection Regulation.

-- Our assessment is that the Data Protection Authority would not be in compliance with Article 26 on joint controllership.
+Our assessment is that the Data Protection Authority would not be in compliance with Article 26 on joint controllership.
 We believe that the Data Protection Authority’s joint controller arrangement with Facebook is unsatisfactory.
-Also, it will not be possible for the Data Protection Authority to establish a separate arrangement with Facebook, Ballangrud says.
+Also, it will not be possible for the Data Protection Authority to establish a separate arrangement with Facebook.

 Necessity and proportionality